duduliberato/duduliberato/README.md

 ## 🛠 Featured Projects

+---

+### ⚡ [Electrical Flexibility Cost](https://github.com/duduliberato/electrical-flexibility) <a name="eleflex"></a>
+📊 An exploratory study of the economic value of grid flexibility and renewable energy reliability.

+**What it does:**
+- Analyzes 🇧🇷 🇨🇭 🇸🇪 grid consumption (2005–2024)
+- Visualizes impact of solar/wind volatility
+- Provides metrics for dispatchable vs. non-dispatchable resources comparison

+---

 ### 🔧 [Bending Machine](https://github.com/duduliberato/bending-machine) <a name="bend"></a>
 📌 A mechatronic system designed to bend metal plates for educational and testing use.